-Always a patient smile and a “yes” even when I was nowhere close.
+A smile and a “yes” even when I was nowhere close.
 Then the follow up.
-Always the second asked.

 “I’m American and my Husband” I’d say motioning to Paolo “is Italian.”

-Again I’d see big smiles and relax.
-Relieved to be given a free pass in the “Make America Great Again” era.
-Then, the third question.
+Again a smile and I’d relax, relieved to be given a free pass in the “Make America Great Again” era.

 Why Some Tourists Stand Out In Southern India

 The average height of women in India is 5 feet tall.
-Eyes, skin and hair is almost exclusively rich shades of brown and black.
+Eyes, skin and hair are almost all rich shades of brown and black.

-At just over 5’8″ my long red hair, pale freckled skin and blue eyes made me stick out despite the crowds.
-A worn in Stetson and white linen pants didn’t exactly help either.
+At just over 5’8″ with long red hair, pale freckled skin and blue eyes I stuck out despite the crowds.
+A worn in Stetson and white linen pants didn’t exactly help.
 It’s rare to see women wearing anything other than a Saree and neither men nor women wear hats in Southern India despite scorching heat.

 Indian Saree, Cultural Dress of Southern Indian